mercmobily/simpledblayer/README.md

 * `update` and `delete` statements don't accept `sort` and `range` (they will either affect one record, or all of them).
 * It doesn't implement Models constructors and object types as many other ORMs do (mainly because SimpleDbLayer is _not_ an ORM, but a thin layer around databases).

-Once again, all these features (and limitations) are tailored around the fact that SimpleDbLayer is a module that enables [JsonRestStores](https://github.com/mercmobily/JsonRestStores) to have several database layers.
+Once again, all these features (and limitations) are tailored around the fact that SimpleDbLayer is a module that enables [JsonRestStores](https://github.com/mercmobily/JsonRestStores) to have several (thin) database layers.

 # Database-specific adapters